lamhq/tech-notes/pages/tools/git/undo.md

 # Undoing changes

-## Undo commits
+## Revert working directory

 - Change the working directory to the state before commits were made
 - Reverted files are added as **staged changes**
 - Commit history is not modified
-- Caution: Requires your working tree to be clean
+- Caution: require your working tree to be clean
-- Use cases: revert the working directory to the state before commits were made but keep commit history untouched.
+- Use cases: revert the working directory to the state before commits were made but keep commit history untouched

 Revert changes of one commit:
 ```sh